Oxymetaphoric/milestone_project_1/README.md

 - Develop a site that satisfies the distinction requirements of the Code Institute
+- Develop a site that satisfies the Goals of the Users and Operator
 - Use plain HTML, CSS and frameworks such as Bootstap to create a technically interesting and aestetically appealing site
 - Use frameworks where necessary so as to not reinvent the wheel
-- A responsive website that looks appealing on a variety of screensizes and devices
+- Create a responsive website that looks appealing on a variety of screensizes and devices
-- A performant and efficient site, measured used tools such as lighthouse, that is viewable on all modern browsers and devices
+- Build a performant and efficient site, benchmarked used tools such as lighthouse, that is viewable on all modern browsers and devices

 ---